Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/pubsub.md

 #### Service account key

 Service Account Keys are used to authenticate as Google Service Accounts.
-For Hero Pixel to leverage the permissions you granted to the Service Account in the previous step, you'll need to provide its Service Account Keys.
+For HeroPixelto leverage the permissions you granted to the Service Account in the previous step, you'll need to provide its Service Account Keys.
 See the [Google documentation](https://cloud.google.com/iam/docs/service-accounts#service_account_keys) for more information about Keys.

 Follow the [Creating and Managing Service Account Keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) guide to create a key.
-Hero Pixel currently supports JSON Keys only, so make sure you create your key in that format.
+HeroPixelcurrently supports JSON Keys only, so make sure you create your key in that format.
 As soon as you created the key, make sure to download it, as that is the only time Google will allow you to see its contents.
-Once you've successfully configured BigQuery as a destination in Hero Pixel, delete this key from your computer.
+Once you've successfully configured BigQuery as a destination in HHeroPixeldelete this key from your computer.

-### Setup the PubSub destination in Hero Pixel
+### Setup the PubSub destination in HeroPixel

 You should now have all the requirements needed to configure PubSub as a destination in the UI.
 You'll need the following information to configure the PubSub destination: